 There were other rituals associated with the floppy too; when I recently purchased my first new packs of disks in well over two decades, I realised how much I had missed the ceremony of labelling them!
 Here’s my fresh supply, halfway through being stickered up:

 I remember there was something just so satisfying about lining up the labels just right and of course, deciding when a particular disk was important enough to warrant the permanent pen instead of having a tentative pencil scribble on the label.
-Or even, for those select few disks you made for your closest friends, you’d decorate the label with some home-made artwork in the same painstaking way usually reserved for your most important mix-tape covers.
+Or even, for those select few disks I made for closest friends, I’d decorate the label with some home-made artwork in the same painstaking way usually reserved for my most important mix-tape covers.

-Even those favourite disks occasionally had to be recycled; We usually ended up running out of blank disks at some point and then a friend would come over with something so cool you just had to copy it and then….
+Even those favourite disks occasionally had to be recycled; I usually ended up running out of blank disks at some point and then a friend would come over with something so cool I just had to copy it and then….
 Well, time to pick a sacrificial victim and write over it.
 I’m sure we all had disks that ended up looking like this:

 Which led to a fascinating geological-type effect, where the strata of previous games and demos were left exposed but scribbled out from your history of interests.
 You could see what provenance that disk had, remember gaming sessions of old and look back in time like some sort of 16-bit archaeologist sifting through ruins.
 Magazine coverdisks usually suffered this fate with me.
 As a subscriber to various Amiga magazines I was guaranteed a monthly supply of new disks which I could re-label and put back into use by the old “hack” of taping over the write-protect hole.